 If you were rear-ended by a drunk driver, you may be legally allowed to sue for damages, but it will depend on the severity of your injuries and damage to your car.
 Only an experienced DUI accident lawyer will be able to prove that the at-fault driver’s reckless behavior incurred significant damages that meet the Florida requirements for filing a drunk driving lawsuit.

-Victims of drunk driving will tell you just how taxing drunk driving accidents can be.
+Victims of drunk driving will tell you just how taxing these accidents can be.
 In addition to working through the difficult emotions that follow, medical bills and a lack of steady income can quickly throw victims into a financial crisis.

 However, David I. Fuchs understands this peril well, and for over three decades has been committed to restoring a sense of peace and justice to his clients’ lives, both in and out of the courtroom.
-To learn more about how we can help you with your case, call us at (954) 568-3636 today.
+To learn more about how a Fort Lauderdale drunk driving car accident lawyer can help you with your case, reach out to us today.